aston448/ultrawide/README.md

 To be used with a range of test outputs, additional modules will need to be written though this is a relatively trivial task if the tests have a machine readable output.

+These notes will help you get an idea of what Ultrawide is and what it can do but if you are seriously interested in exploring it further you can ask for further information at nghtcity2@gmail.com.

 ## Deploying Ultrawide ##

-Ultrawide runs on a Meteor server.
+Ultrawide runs on Meteor.
 Must be v1.4 or higher.
 In a project situation this should be on a Unix / Linux server.

 For trial use it could be installed and run on a development machine (e.g. MacOS) and served via the local host.